p-v-z/DialogueDreamland/README.md

 A Unity project that uses [ChatGPT](https://openai.com/blog/chatgpt/) to give NPCs personalities.
 It is targeted at a WebGL build that can be used in a browser.

+The project uses [Unity's JavaScript Interop](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html) to handle UI issues with emojis, as it is much easier to handle emojis in HTML than with Unity.
+There is a UI built into the project that can be used to test in Editor (without the HTML UI), it is not used in the WebGL build.

 <div align="center">

   # [**Play ▶️**](https://p-v-z.github.io/DialogueDreamland/WebGL/)